-Belarus joined the IMF in July 1992.
-Ms. Nadezhda Ermakova, Chairperson of the Board of the National Bank of the Republic of Belarus is the Governor of the IMF for Republic of Belarus.
-Mr. Andrei Kharkavets, Minister of Finance is the Deputy Governor of the Fund for the Republic of Belarus.
+Pavel Kallaur, Chairman of the Board of the National Bank of the Republic of Belarus, is the Governor of the IMF for the Republic of Belarus.
+Vladimir Amarin, Minister of Finance of the Republic of Belarus, is the Deputy Governor of the Fund for the Republic of Belarus.

 The IMF Resident Representative Office was opened in Minsk in 1992.

 In 1993–1995 Belarus used the resources of the IMF in the framework of systemic transformation facility to support the program of economic reforms ($217,2 million).